 I’m really grateful that you’re taking the time to get to know me and hear my story.
 I'm sharing it with you because if yours is anything like mine, you’re in the right place and I’m here to help.

 I started my career in health and fitness six years ago as a fitness instructor and then personal trainer.
 I fell in love with weight training and eventually started competing in bodybuilding competitions in the figure category.

 During my time competing I consumed a lot of sports supplements, low calorie foods full of artificial ingredients and very little fat.
 I reached a very low body fat percentage by the time I got on stage, but was never able to maintain it after the competition.
 I went through this process four times in the space of three years, dropping and then gaining 10% body fat each time.

-From this point on, I continued to learn about nutrition, eventually enrolling to study nutritional science and becoming a qualified nutritionist.
+From this point on, I continued to learn about nutrition, eventually enrolling to study nutritional science and becoming a Registered Clinical Nutritionist

 Throughout my own healing journey I realised that I wasn’t the only one suffering and that there were many others who had fallen through the cracks and needed the help.
 It’s the worst feeling to know you are running out of options for help; that you feel horrible and nobody seems to believe you or know what to do.

 In 2018, I set up my business The Gut Health Nutritionist and since then have helped hundreds of people overcome their digestive and chronic health issues.
-I have a particular interest in helping people uncover the root cause of their health issues, rather than labeling people and providing only a band-aid solution or worse, no solution at all.
+I have a particular interest in helping people uncover the root cause of their health issues, rather than labeling people and providing band-aid solutions or worse, no solution at all.

 I hope my story gives you the courage to share yours and reach out for the help you need.
 If this sounds like you, then I am super excited for you and the journey you are about to begin.
 Read more about how you can work with me here.